mariusgreuel/hidrcjoy/README.md

 ### DigisparkPro (ATtiny167)

-The third board I tried was a Digispark Pro clone based on an ATtiny167.
+The third board I used was a Digispark Pro clone based on an ATtiny167.
 The ATtiny167 finally has a usable input capture, which does not require any workarounds.

 Connect the PPM signal to pin PA4, and the R/C transmitter ground to the board ground pin.
 The LED is the built-in LED on port PB1.

+### Pro Micro (ATmega32U4)

+The most recent board was a SparkFun Pro Micro clone based on an ATmega32U4.
+The ATmega32U4 has native USB support, and I used the LUFA USB framework to access it.

+Connect the PPM signal to pin 4 (PD4), and the R/C transmitter ground to the board ground pin.
+The LED is the built-in RX LED on port PB0.

 ## Building the software